Interior project workflow: stages, optimizations, and mistakes

 Execution and coordination |

-The importance of clear technical documentation cannot be stressed enough.
-A complete technical file, with quoted plans, execution details and material specifications, means that the execution team knows exactly what to do without asking for clarifications at every step.
-This reduces errors, shortens the duration of work and protects the budget.
+The importance of clear technical documentation cannot be overstated.
+A complete technical file, with dimensioned plans, execution details, and material specifications, means the execution team knows exactly what to do without requesting clarifications at every step.
+This reduces errors, shortens the duration of the work, and protects the budget.

-Gestionarea risk management in the design phaseis an active stage, not a passive one.
-You identify problematic scenarios before you arrive at the site, not when the cost of remediation is three times higher.
+Managementof risk in the design phaseis an active stage, not a passive one.
+You identify problematic scenarios before you reach the construction site, not when the cost of remediation is three times higher.

-Understandingthe workflow of an interior projecthelps you know exactly what questions to ask, what documents to request, and how to assess if things are going in the right direction.
-Otherwise, you are solely dependent on what your design team tells you, without your own frame of reference.
+Understandingthe workflow of an interior design projecthelps you know exactly what questions to ask, what documents to request, and how to evaluate whether things are moving in the right direction.
+Otherwise, you are entirely dependent on what your design team tells you, without your own frame of reference.

-“A well-documented interior design project is not a luxury.
-It is the tool that transforms an abstract vision into a functional and budgetable space.”
+"A well-documented interior design project is not a luxury.
+It is the tool that transforms an abstract vision into a functional, budget-controllable space."

-Custom projects work precisely becausearchitect's roleor the interior designer is not limited to aesthetics.
-He or she coordinates a complex system of technical decisions, supplier relationships and execution teams, all in the service of a clear objective.
+Custom projects work precisely becausethe role of the architector interior designer is not limited to aesthetics.
+He or she coordinates a complex system of technical decisions, relationships with suppliers, and execution teams, all in service of a clear objective.

-Once we have the flow structure, we concretely analyze the steps that make the difference between a predictable result and improvisation.
+Once we have the workflow structure, we analyze the concrete steps that make the difference between a predictable result and improvisation.

-It all starts with a serious conversation about context.
+Everything starts with a serious conversation about context.
 What type of business will operate in the space?
-How many employees or customers will circulate daily?
-What is the brand identity and what experience do you want the space to convey?
+How many employees or clients will circulate daily?
+What is the brand identity, and what experience do you want the space to convey?
 The answers to these questions form the project brief, the reference document against which all subsequent decisions are evaluated.

 2. Design concept

-The concept includes moodboard, color palette, lighting and materials, but also visual scenarios through which the space acquires a clear direction before any line drawn on the plane.
-It's not just a collection of beautiful images.
+The concept includes a mood board, color palette, lighting, and materials, as well as visual scenarios through which the space gains a clear direction before any line is drawn on the plan.
+It is not a mere collection of beautiful images.
 It is a strategic decision about how the space will look and function.

-3D renderings and mock-ups play a pivotal role at this stage.
-They allow the customer to “see” the space before execution and validate decisions or adjust them at no additional cost.
-A change of direction in the concept phase costs working hours.
-The same change in execution can cost tens of thousands of euros.
+3D renderings and mock-ups play an essential role in this stage.
+They allow the client to "see" the space before execution and to validate decisions or adjust them without additional costs.
+A change of direction in the concept phase costs hours of work.
+The same change during execution can cost tens of thousands of euros.

 3. Detailed design

-This is the most technical stage and, in our experience, the most underestimated by customers.
+This is the most technical stage and, in our experience, the most underestimated by clients.
 It includes:

-- Sections and execution details for each custom item
+- Sections and execution details for each custom element

 |